telent/nixwrt/README.md

 * Milestone 0 ("what I came in for"): backup server on GL-MT300A "travel router" (based on Mediatek MT7620A) with attached USB disk.

+ ** This is very nearly complete.
+It would be nice to have filesystem tools (fdisk, mkfs, fsck and suchlike) for the fs on the USB disk

 * Milestone 1: replace the OS on the wireless access point in the study - Trendnet TEW-731BR, based on  Atheros AR9341

+ ** Will need wifi support which M0 does/will not have.
+The architecture is AR71xx, which was working fine the last time I tried running on Yun but may have bitrotted.

 * Milestone 2: IP camera with motion detection on Raspberry Pi (note this is ARM not MIPS)

+  ** anybody's guess what is needed here

 * Milestone 3: replace the
   [GL-MT300N router](https://www.gl-inet.com/mt300n/)  attached to my DSL modem

+  ** all the stuff in M0, M1 plus PPPoE

 # How to build it